 (from 365 Senior Moments You’d Rather Forget, (c) 2012, by Karen O’Connor, Harvest House Publishers)

-I discovered early on that some personalities have…hum…more of a tendency to forget than others.
+Aging is not the only cause of forgetfulness.
+I discovered early on that some personalities have…um…more of a tendency to forget than others.
 Some of us have “selective memory.”
 Here’s a familiar scenario from my life as a younger woman:

 Inevitably when my husband and I would travel, about halfway to the airport I’d begin my pitiful apology: